haskell-servant/servant-snap/README.md

 ## Getting started

 We've written a [tutorial](http://haskell-servant.github.io/tutorial/) that introduces the core types and features of servant.
 After this article, you should be able to write your first servant webservices, learning the rest from the haddocks' examples.

+If you like to know how to use this package within your project, read [tutorial]() and look at example project.

 ## Repositories and Haddocks